-Feed a crowd with this melt-in-the-mouth slow cooked shoulder of pork.
-Marinating the meat the day before can save you some extra time the next day, as well as allowing the flavours to fully develop.
-This tender and succulent pork pairs perfectly with a sweet sauce.
-A homemade plum sauce is the ideal accompaniment, and tastes far better than anything you could buy in the shops.
+If you're feeding a crowd, try this melt-in-the-mouth slow-cooked shoulder of pork.
+Marinating the meat the day before can save you some extra time the next day while allowing the flavors to fully develop.
+This tender and succulent pork pairs perfectly with a sweet sauce; a homemade plum sauce is the ideal accompaniment and tastes far better than anything you could buy in the shops.

-Curry is one of the nation's favourite dishes, but it needn't be limited to your Friday night takeaway.
+Curry is one of the UK's favorite dishes, but it needn't be limited to a Friday night takeaway.
 Why not try a spicy spin on your Sunday roast with this tikka roast chicken?
-Indian side dishes like sag aloo and a vibrant chutney complete make for a fragrant and flavourful take on this family favourite.
+Indian side dishes like sag aloo and a vibrant chutney complete make for a fragrant and flavourful take on this family favorite.

-What better way to honour a beautiful piece of beef that with a robust red wine gravy.
+What better way to honor a beautiful piece of beef than with a robust red wine gravy?
 A truly special gravy needs to be made with a good quality stock - it's worth investing a little to get the best results.
 Serve with all the usual trimmings to upgrade your classic Sunday roast.

-This gammon is baked rather than boiled, giving it extra flavour and a crisp and golden finish.
-An asian glaze adds sweet and slightly spicy flavours of the East which will keep you going back for more.
+This gammon is baked rather than boiled, giving it extra flavor and a crisp and golden finish.
+An Asian glaze adds sweet and slightly spicy flavors of the East which will keep you going back for more.

-Mix up your classic roast chicken dinner by serving it with a mouth watering wild boar stuffing and sweet garlic gravy.
-Cooking the garlic in the chicken infuses your gravy with even more flavour, and you can make your stuffing while the chicken is roasting to save time!
+Mix up your classic roast chicken dinner by serving it with a mouth-watering wild boar stuffing and sweet garlic gravy.
+Cooking the garlic in the chicken infuses your gravy with even more flavor, and you can make your stuffing while the chicken is roasting to save time.

-Salty anchovies give a flavour boost to this regular roast recipe.
+Salty anchovies give a flavor boost to this regular roast recipe.
 The butter can be made using a microwave for extra ease and to free up space on your hob.
-Spreading this homemade butter under the skin adds moisture and flavour to the meat whilst ensuring a crispy skin.
+Spreading this homemade butter under the skin adds moisture and flavor to the meat whilst ensuring a crispy skin.

 Get the recipe here: Roast chicken with rosemary and anchovy butter

 Pork and apple is a classic combination.
-Making your own chutney is easy, and a great alternative to a shop bought applesauce.
+Making your own chutney is easy, and a great alternative to shop-bought apple sauce.
 The sharp chutney makes a great contrast to the crispy pork crackling, without being too sweet.